gbuzogany/dash/README-dev-windows.md

 From a command prompt, go to the project directory, and run:

 ```
-bazel build //dash:dash_bin
+bazel build //rkt:rockette
 ```

 It should download all the dependencies automatically.

 ## 4 - Running the project

 There's just one more step that's needed to run the project on Windows.
-The program expects to find all assets (shaders, textures, fonts, etc) in a directory called "dash" in the CWD (current working directory, the directory where the project is running from).
+The program expects to find all assets (shaders, textures, fonts, etc) in a directory called "rkt" in the CWD (current working directory, the directory where the project is running from).
-For it to work with `bazel run`, you should copy the `{PROJECT_DIR}/dash/etc` directory to `{PROJECT_DIR}/bazel-bin/dash/dash_bin.exe.runfiles/dash/`.
+For it to work with `bazel run`, you should copy the `{PROJECT_DIR}/rkt/etc` directory to `{PROJECT_DIR}/bazel-bin/rkt/rockette.exe.runfiles/rkt/`.

 Then, run:

 ```
-bazel run //dash:dash_bin
+bazel run //rkt:rockette
 ```

 To run the project.